By Karen A. Soukiasian

 The first thing you should do is speak to your veterinarian.
 Have your veterinarian examine your puppy.
 There could be medical issues, there could be genetic issues, or there may be other pressing matters that need to be dealt with as soon as possible.
 The longer you wait, the harder it could be to correct.

 Unless there is a severe genetic or neurological problem, the younger a puppy is, the easier it is to modify their inappropriate behaviors.
 Often puppy fear can become puppy aggression.
 Positive reinforcement, punishment-free obedience training is one way to create a well-behaved, well-mannered dog.
-Understanding how to teach a dog social skills will be critical.
+Understanding how to teach a dog social skills is critical.

 The most common aggressive puppy warning signs include snarling, growling, mounting, snapping, nipping, lip curling, lunging, dominance, challenging stance, dead-eye stare, aggressive barking, possessiveness, and of course, biting!